MegHermes/minesweeper/README.md

 ## How to run:
 - Download repo
 - Open terminal
+- Navigate to folder ("cd ~/downloads/minesweeper")
-- Type "npm install"
+- Type "npm install" or yarn install
 - Type "npm start"
 - Game should open automatically, if not, open "http://localhost:3000"

 ## Images: